rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Organization;
 {{< /highlight >}}

 The Query component in the Organization component takes a query tailored to the organization being the top level field of the query.
 It takes a variable to identify the organization, and it uses the newly introduced `skip` prop to skip executing the query if no organization identifier is provided.
 Later, you will pass an organization identifier from the App component.
-It saves lines of code and ensures the returned list of repositories have identical structures to the list of repositories in the Profile component.
+You may have noticed that the repository fragment you introduced earlier to update the local state in the cache can be reused here.
+It saves lines of code, and more importantly, ensures the returned list of repositories have identical structures to the list of repositories in the Profile component.

 Next, extend the query to fit the requirements of the pagination feature.
 It requires the `cursor` argument to identify the next page of repositories.
 The `notifyOnNetworkStatusChange` prop is used to update the `loading` boolean for paginated requests as well.